VFF’s Consulting Conservation Forestry

 How do I take really good care of my forest?
 How do I meet the planning, mapping, and forest management requirements of Vermont’s Current Use program?
 My forest access road is badly eroded–how do I deal with that?
 I’d like to harvest trees without compromising my forest’s health–what does that look like?
 Can I deal with invasive plants like common buckthorn without using pesticides?
 Are cost-share funds available for some of my forest work?

 Vermont Family Forests’ conservation foresters work with forest landowners to answer these questions and a whole lot more.

-In our office, a wall of shelving holds more than 175 green binders—one for each of the family forest owners we work with in the forests in and around center-west Vermont.
-Collectively, the binders represent nearly 19,000 acres of private forest land.
+In our office, a wall of shelves holds more than 175 green binders—one for each of the family forest owners we work with in the forests in and around center-west Vermont.
+Collectively, the binders represent more than 22,000 acres of private forest land.
 Most landowners initially contact us needing a management plan to satisfy the requirements of Vermont’s Current Use Program.

 We aim to give them much more than that.
 Our conservation forester, Kathleen Stutzman, walks and talks with each landowner, learning about their connections with and aspirations for the forest and learning about the forest community itself.
 She then develops a Forest Conservation Plan that melds these aspirations and forest characteristics with VFF’s forest-centered approach to conservation.
 She works closely with our conservation mapper, Callie Brynn, to develop a beautiful map to accompany each conservation plan.